 7. Use Your Diffuser

 Diffuse essential oils before, during, and after you’re sick.
-If you’re currently healthy and would like to stay that way, try diffusing Guardian blend to fight germs and bacteria.
+If you’re currently healthy and would like to stay that way, try diffusing Defend blend to fight germs and bacteria.
 If you’re already sick and experiencing respiratory issues, try diffusing Respiratory Ease blend to help open up your airways.
-And after you’ve been sick, diffuse Cleaning Blend to help eliminate germs and clean the air.
+And after you’ve been sick, diffuse Simple Clean Blend to help eliminate germs and clean the air.